• Skip to primary navigation

 Selecting The Right Fabric

 To sew this dress, you'll need to select a pre-smocked fabric.
-You can find a wide variety of options at your local JOANN or online at JOANN.com.
+You can find a wide variety of options at your local craft store or online.

 Choosing a smocked fabric for a beginner-friendly sewing project is great for several reasons: